Fraunhofer-AISEC/codyze/.github/ISSUE_TEMPLATE/bug_report.md

 # Analyzed code of interest

+*MWE that causes the problem*
 ```
-codeOfInterest
+// codeOfInterest
 ```

-# Mark files
+# MARK files

-*Mark files used for the analysis*
+*MARK files used for the analysis*

-# Extensions to the cpg, e.g. added or changed LanguageFrontends or Passes

-*changes to or added components*

-# Configurations
+# Configuration

-*options and/or configuration file used when starting codyze*
+*Options and/or configuration file used when starting Codyze*

+# Extensions to the CPG

+*Changes to or added components, e.g. added or changed LanguageFrontends or Passes*